FreePYQ logoFreePYQ

 Explanation:

-The question asks to count odd digits that are both preceded and followed by even digits in a given series.
-The core concept is to scan the series from left to right, identifying each odd digit and checking its immediate neighbors.
-The correct answer is determined by meticulous counting, ensuring not to miss any instances or count incorrectly.
-Distractors might result from overlooking the 'immediately' condition or miscounting the positions.
+The item asks to count odd digits that are both preceded and followed by even digits in a given series.
+Key point: to scan the series from left to right, identifying each odd digit and checking its immediate neighbors. determined by meticulous counting, ensuring not to miss any instances or count incorrectly is the answer.
+The other choices might result from overlooking the 'immediately' condition or miscounting the positions.

 Question 58